deannagould/phase4_imageclassification/README.md

 The best performing model was my last model which was the Inception V3.
 The binary accuracy for the final epoch was 0.9937, while the binary accuracy for the validation set was 0.9656.
 Although I would've liked to have a closer binary accuracy score for the train and validation set, the model is still performing well on both sets.

-The final model had a true positive rate of 98.3%, and a false negative rate of 1.7%.
-Even though this isn't perfect, it is still suitable for a doctor to use as an aid or added tool, or to flag an initial diagnosis.

 ![final_conf](images/conf_final_percent.png)

 This is the final model architecture that was used to generate the conclusions below.